nextthingco/docs/Gadget-docs/source/includes/_setup.md

 After you install Docker, you will need to run it once before using GadgetCLI.
 GadgetCLI uses the Docker daemon to pull images from [Docker Hub](https://hub.docker.com/) or to build directly from local Dockerfiles.
 Learn more about [Docker Hub](https://docs.docker.com/docker-hub/) and how to use it.

-### Further Linux Setup
+### Setup for Linux

-If your development machine runs Linux you may need to download extra packages for Docker to successfully build from arm binaries.
+If your development machine runs Linux you may need to download extra packages for Docker to successfully build an ARM container.
 Open a terminal window and install [binfmt-support](https://packages.debian.org/stretch/binfmt-support) and [qemu-user-static](https://packages.debian.org/stretch/qemu-user-static) then reboot.

 ```
 sudo apt-get install binfmt-support qemu-user-static